MohamadNach/developing-2d-game-using-unity/README.md

 ![](Pictures/Moh%20Land%201_9_2023%2011_47_46%20AM.png)

 ## Description:

-This project aim to create a two dimentions simple game using Unity game engine.
+This project aims to create a two dimensions simple game using the Unity game engine.
 [Sunny Land](https://assetstore.unity.com/packages/2d/characters/sunny-land-103349) is a free asset, which can be downloded from Unity Asset Store.
-The game consist of two levels build to work on Android and windows paltforms.
+The game consists of two levels built to work on Android and Windows platforms.

 ## How to play?
 <pre>